Welcome to Orgosolo

 Portrait of a Sardinian shepherd

-Polemical murale stating that Italy is a "ragged, naked" fifth economic power
+Polemical mural stating that Italy is a “ragged” fifth economic power

-On "Cadorna Street", a murale devoted to general Cadorna, to be considered responsible of the slaughter of Italians during World War I
+On “Cadorna Street”, a mural devoted to general Cadorna, to be considered responsible for the slaughter of Italians during World War I

 Painting against poverty and the hypocrisy of all the "plans" meant to fight it just by charity and without providing poor countries with the means to develop by themselves